All Products

 Important

-• After you cancel a cross-account backup, the management account can no longer back up data from the account to be backed up.
-Evaluate the impact before you proceed.
+• After canceling cross-account backup, the management account can no longer back up data from the account to be backed up.
+Evaluate the impacts before you proceed.

-• If the management account adds an account to be backed up but does not perform any backup or restore operations, no fees are incurred.
+• If the management account only adds an account to be backed up but does not perform backup or restore operations, no fees are incurred.

-• After you cancel the cross-account backup feature, the backed-up data is retained in the backup vaults of the management account and can be restored to the current account or other managed accounts.
-This data continues to consume storage capacity, and Cloud Backup continues to charge you for the storage capacity.
-For more information about how to stop being billed, see How do I stop being billed for Cloud Backup?.
-Note that data cannot be recovered after its backup is deleted.
+• After canceling cross-account backup, existing backups are retained in the backup vaults of the management account and can be restored to the current account or other managed accounts.
+This data continues to occupy storage, and Cloud Backup continues to charge storage fees.
+If you want to stop billing, see How do I stop being billed for Cloud Backup?
+Note that you cannot restore data from deleted backups.

 1. Switch to the account to be backed up.
-On the corresponding data source page, delete the backup plan, uninstall the backup client (if applicable), unregister the instance, and delete the backup vault.
+For each relevant data source, delete backup plans, uninstall backup clients (if any), unregister instances, and delete backup vaults.
 For more information, see How do I stop being billed for Cloud Backup?.

-2. Switch to the management account.
-On the Cross-Account Backup page in the Cloud Backup console, delete the account to be backed up.image.png
+2. Switch to the management account, and on the Cross-account Backup page in the Cloud Backup console, delete the account to be backed up.image.png

-3. If you configured cross-account backup using Resource Directory, delete the AliyunServiceRoleForHbrRd service-linked role for the account to be backed up.
+3. If you configured cross-account backup by using Resource Directory, delete the AliyunServiceRoleForHbrRd service-linked role in the account to be backed up.

-3. Find the AliyunServiceRoleForHbrRd service-linked role for the account that you want to back up.
+3. Find the AliyunServiceRoleForHbrRd service-linked role.
 In the Actions column, click Delete Role and confirm the deletion.

-4. If you configured cross-account backup using RAM role assumption, delete the RAM role created for the account to be backed up.
+4. If you configured cross-account backup by using RAM role assumption, delete the RAM role that you created in the account to be backed up.

-3. Find the RAM role for the account that you want to back up, such as hbrcrossrole.
+3. Find the RAM role that you created, such as hbrcrossrole.
 In the Actions column, click Delete Role and confirm the deletion.

 Billing

-You are not charged for using the cross-account backup feature of Cloud Backup.
-However, charges apply to backup and recovery operations, as described in the following table.
+Using the cross-account backup feature provided by Cloud Backup is free of charge.
+However, fees are incurred for backup and recovery.
+For a detailed description, see the following table.
 For more information, see Billing methods and billable items.

 ECS instance